jofas/blog/content/002-first-time-running/index.md

 ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is he talking about, running isn't so bad?
 Running is not bad at all and it can be a very healthy and rewarding endeavour.
-After all, our bodies were built to run.
+After all, our bodies are build to run.
 But, as you might have guessed by now, I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with accuracy.
-Like pretty much anything else out there, the act of putting one feet in front of the other in an interval so rapid that there's a short period of time where neither foot touches the ground can be abused and perverted in a way it becomes painful and destructive to the organism performing this particular motion.
+Like pretty much anything else out there, the act of putting one feet in front of the other in an interval so rapid that there's a short period of time where neither foot touches the ground, can be abused and perverted in a way it becomes painful and destructive to the organism performing this particular motion.
 You see, oftentimes&mdash;especially without past experiences for guidance&mdash;I'm overestimating my abilities to a point beyond mere folly, no,